Platinum-Saber/Infinite-Stack/CS2053 - Take Home Assignment 01.md

 - **Instruction**: `lui`
 - The `lui` instruction loads a 20-bit immediate value into the upper 20 bits of a register, effectively setting up a large constant or address.
-- Directly addresses the register
+- Directly addresses the register.

 > [!code] Example code
 ```assembly